European shares pare losses as yields and euro ease on U.S. data

 sales trader John Plassard.

-But in the past month the index has been at its most
+But over the past month the index has been at its most

 volatile since 2012, based on the size of the moves between its